Sarah Palin says she is running for Alaska congressional seat

 Young’s death kicked off the first special election in Alaska since the state adopted a top-four primary system.
 Candidates of every party will compete in a June 11 primary; the four who get the most votes will appear on an Aug.
 16 ranked-choice ballot.

 That reform, passed by voters in 2020 and opposed by many Republicans, has scrambled politics in a state where Democrats have not won a federal election since 2008.
-More than a dozen candidates had already filed ahead of the April 1 deadline, including several candidates who were challenging Young before he died — 2020 Democratic U.S. Senate nominee Al Gross, and Republican state Sen. Josh Revak.
+More than a dozen candidates had already filed ahead of the April 1 deadline, including 2020 Democratic U.S. Senate nominee Al Gross, and Republican state Sen. Josh Revak.

 No other candidate in the race has won statewide before, but Palin’s popularity in the state fell dramatically after her 2008 vice presidential campaign and her decision to resign as governor the following summer.
 In 2018, when Palin suggested that she might challenge Sen. Lisa Murkowski (R-Alaska) after the moderate incumbent voted against Brett M. Kavanaugh’s nomination to the Supreme Court, a poll conducted by Alaska Survey Research found that just 31 percent of Alaskans had a favorable view of Palin.